vkoves/electrify-chicago/README.md

 ## Open Bash Shell

 > [!IMPORTANT]
-> To run any of the commands below, you'll need to
+> To run any of the commands below, you'll need to do the following:
 > 1. Open a new terminal and `cd` into the root project directory after spinning up your Docker container
 > 2. Open up a bash shell inside the Docker container with the following command:

 ```bash
 docker-compose exec electrify-chicago bash
 ```
 ### Run Front-End Linting

 To run linting with auto-fix, run the following command inside the Docker bash shell: